Packet-Clearing-House/DNSAuth/README.md

 ## Resolving customer

-Given the server IP (field 3 from above), DNSAuth will query a postgres database.
-It assumes the database has a CIDR formatted IP and will try to find the server IP in the that CIDR block.
+Given the server IP (field 3 from above), DNSAuth will query a postgres database to try try and find a matching customer.
+It assumes that each customer row in the table has a CIDR formatted IP and will try to find the server IP in the that CIDR block.

 If no customer is found, then "Unknown" is written to the database.
 See the "Installation" section below for further details about configuring customer rows.

 ## InfluxDB Rows